Blog

 nursing home elopement

 Nursing home elopement is probably not what you think it is.
 Nursing home elopement occurs when an elderly person wanders away from their long-term care facility.
 There are many reasons why an elderly person may wander off, and most commonly, it occurs due to dementia-related issues.
-Nursing home staff members are supposed to provide top-notch care and a safe environment for all residents, but especially those who have a high risk of elopement.
+Nursing home staff members are supposed to provide top-notch care and a safe environment for all residents, especially those who have a high risk of elopement.
 Wandering patients have a high risk of suffering serious injuries and even death.
 So if nursing home facilities fail to prevent and handle elopement cases, the family members of the wandering patient can definitely sue.

-What is Nursing Home Elopement?
+What is Nursing Home Elopement in Texas?

 The elopement definition that most of us know is when a young couple has a spur-of-the-moment wedding without parental knowledge or consent – usually in another city or state.